a2n-off/blurredwallpaper/README.md

     - add color and blur option in function of the positioning
 - give you the ability to deactivate the effect
 - give you the ability to change the blur radius and the animation delay
+- `new` the slideshow wallpaper type is available too

 ### history
 My own code for replacing [inactiveblur](https://github.com/Zren/plasma-wallpapers/tree/master/inactiveblur) that it seems to be abandoned.